A group of smiling students sitting on a bench and talking to each other.

 • Other non-qualified expenses

-It's crucial that you keep all receipts and documents related to your education expenses.
+It's important to keep all receipts and documents related to your education expenses.
 They may come in handy in the future, especially if you ever get audited.

 The best way forward is always to educate yourself.
 You should consult a tax expert or an accountant who is familiar with tax laws relating to grant and scholarship funds.